Vegz78/WakePS3/README.md

 I've made a working attempt, using this script on a always-on and Bluetooth enabled Linux device(Raspberry Pi), to accomplish this indirectly from a Windows PC in this batch script package: https://github.com/Vegz78/PS3FromWin

+*Any tips about better working solutions for automatically and remotely powering on the PS3 over Bluetooth directly from Windows, would be greatly appreciated!
+Please post it as an issue inside the above mentioned Windows batch script package repository.*

 Feel free to copy, modify and use as you want.
 The script does what it's supposed to on my home system and won't be very actively supported, updated or maintained.

 # Prerequisites